Ravneet2711/to-do-tasks-list/README.md

 - Implementation of useState() and useEffect() react hooks.
 - Implementation of React Redux for app wide state management.
 - Implementation of Redux Persist for persisting reducer state.
+- Instead of using CSS, utilize a Custom Hook to handle styling adjustments for screen sizes below 768 pixels.